miikaah/musa/README.md

 - On (Debian) Linux it is possible for bluetooth headphones to request the awful monophonic "mic on mode" even though the app does not have any API calls to connect to a microphone.

+- On Linux there is a bug where the currently playing song is moved to the last item after going to a taskbar menu like sound and coming back.
+Really weird.

 ## Roadmap

 ### Search - new features